Restorative Dentistry – Plano, TX

-Rejuvenate Your Smile with Restorative Dentistry in Plano
+Rejuvenate Your Smile

-We work hard to help patients maintain their healthiest smiles, but when dental decay or damage occurs, Dr. Bita Kamali and her Plano dentistry team offer advanced restorative dentistry options to renew oral health following even the most severe dental damage.
+We work hard to help patients maintain their healthiest smiles, but when dental decay or damage occurs, Dr. Bita Kamali and her dentistry team offer advanced restorative dentistry in Plano, TX to renew oral health following even the most severe dental damage.
 From dental crowns to tooth replacement and root canal therapy, we offer a wide array of dental care to repair damaged teeth and keep patients smiling.
 Contact our team right away if you experience dental damage or decay, the sooner we begin treatment the better.

 Dental Crowns & Bridges